 What to Do

-Most Andean adventures begin in sky-high La Paz, where you could spend a couple of days immersing yourself in the city’s markets, buzzing street life and increasingly exciting food scene.
-July is just right for outdoor activities, whether you pedal the hair-raising road through the Yungas down to Coroico, hike into the remoter corners of the epic Cordillera Central mountains, or devote a few days to touring indigenous villages and Inca ruins on Lake Titicaca.
+Most Andean adventures begin in sky-high La Paz, where you could spend a couple of days immersing yourself in the city's markets, buzzing street life, and an increasingly exciting food scene.
+July is suitable for outdoor activities, whether you pedal the hair-raising road through the Yungas down to Coroico, hike into the remoter corners of the epic Cordillera Central mountains, or devote a few days to touring indigenous villages and Inca ruins on Lake Titicaca.

-A 4WD tour is a brilliant way to see the vast, dazzlingly white expanse of the Salar de Uyuni and its surrounding geysers, hot springs and flamingo-filled lakes.
+A 4x4 tour is a brilliant way to see the vast, white expanse of the Salar de Uyuni and its surrounding geysers, hot springs, and flamingo-filled lakes.
 Culture, you say?
 Head to Potosí for the inside scoop on the silver mines that fuelled the Spanish empire, or capital Sucre for a mix of history and upbeat nightlife.

 The Bolivian Amazon is one of the most biodiverse places on the planet, and you've picked a great month to see it at its driest, wildlife-rich best.
 There's an easygoing vibe in Rurrenabaque, where you can kick back in a hammock, hike or boat with a guide into the jungle, explore the pampas, or stay at an ecolodge in the heart of the remote, lush Madidi National Park.
 The colonial city of Trinidad is another recommended gateway to the rainforest, with more culture and history in the mix.

-After a short cultural sojourn in Santa Cruz, you’ll want to make the most of the dry, crisp weather by venturing further into the savanna.
+After a short cultural sojourn in Santa Cruz, you'll want to make the most of the dry, crisp weather by venturing further into the savanna.
 Chiquitania is an easy and worthwhile day trip from the city.
-Here you can tour Jesuit mission circuit, taking in the reconstructed churches that were at the heart of communities founded by the missionaries before they were expelled from Spanish America in 1767.
+Here, you can tour the Jesuit mission circuit, taking in the reconstructed churches at the heart of communities founded by the missionaries before they were expelled from Spanish America in 1767.

 Or base yourself in Vallegrande to tread in the footsteps of Che Guevara on the Che Trail.
 For mountain air, walks on paths heading into the world's highest vines and wine tastings, make for Valle de la Concepción.

-16 de Julio La Paz celebrates the anniversary of its founding with markets, fairs, and fiestas.
+16 de Julio, La Paz.
+La Paz celebrates the anniversary of its founding with markets, fairs, and fiestas.

-Fiesta del Santo Patrono de Moxos In late July, the Beni region pulls out all the stops for this mammoth festival, with elaborate costumed parades, dancing and wild parties.
+Fiesta del Santo Patrono de Moxos.
+In late July, the Beni region pulls out all the stops for this mammoth festival, with elaborately costumed parades, dancing, and wild parties.

-Fiesta del Señor Santiago This religious festival in late July brings folk parades, vibrant costumes, exploding dynamic and processions to small towns and villages in the Andean foothills.
+Fiesta del Señor Santiago, Andean Foothills.
+This religious festival in late July brings folk parades, vibrant costumes, exploding dynamics, and processions to small towns and villages in the Andean foothills.